SoftUni-Internal/interactive-content/EN/00-Exam/01-Data-Definition-Language .md

 [/code-editor]
 [task-description]
 # Description
-You have been tasked to create the tables in the database by the following models:
+You should create the tables in the database by the following models:

 ## Addresses